davewalker60/pmdup/pages/content/puerto-morelos-content.md

 # Staying safe in Puerto Morelos

 - Valuables are fairly safe in your hotel rooms, but one can never be too careful.
 Most hotel rooms have a safe.
 If yours doesn’t, there should be one available for your use in the hotel office.
 - Ketchup scam - when in public, if someone squirts ketchup or sauce on you, immediately put your hands on your valuables and make a scene / call out for the police.
+- Credit card swap scam - Never let anyone take your credit card out of your sight.
+And if your credit card ever does leave your hand, make sure the credit card handed back to you is yours.
+This scam is they give you a similar looking card, then head straight to the ATM with yours.
 - Fentanyl warning - https://www.latimes.com/world-nation/story/2023-06-14/fentanyl-tainted-pills-now-found-in-mexican-pharmacies-from-coast-to-coast
 - Please wear a mask when riding the collectivos to help keep us all healthy.
 Thank you for caring about your fellow dancers!